 - An interview is held with selected applicants.

 The admissions committee begins to consider applications in January each year.
-The application deadline is February 1, and most decisions are made by April.
+The preferred application deadline is December 31st however the school will accept applications as late as February 1, and most decisions are made by March.
 As a condition of matriculation into the KU School of Pharmacy, all admitted students must successfully clear an investigative criminal background check and successfully obtain pharmacy intern status with the Kansas Board of Pharmacy.
 Successful clearance of the background check and attainment of pharmacy intern status with the Board of Pharmacy is required to enroll in the School of Pharmacy and to participate in curricular and extracurricular curricular activities including interacting with patients.
 Instructions for completing the background check are provided with the letter of acceptance.